aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 * To run example #9, an account with [Shopify](https://www.shopify.com/).
 Follow the instructions to [Create an app and configure Admin API Access scopes](https://shopify.dev/apps/auth/admin-app-access-tokens#step-1-create-and-install-the-app).
 Make sure to note the Admin Key.
 * To run example #10, an account with [Stripe](https://dashboard.stripe.com/login).
 Follow the instructions to [Set up your development environment](https://stripe.com/docs/development/quickstart) and note the api key.
 * To run example #11, an account with [Salesforce](https://login.salesforce.com/).
 Follow the Prerequisites to [Create an app and configure security token](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-tutorial-salesforce.html).
 Make sure to note the Authorization endpoint, Client ID, Client Secret and OAuth Http Parameters Key.
+* To run example #13, an account with [Auth0](https://auth0.com/signup?place=header&type=button&text=sign%20up).
+Navigate to the Application settings to [Find your Auth0 Client ID and Domain Name](https://auth0.com/docs/get-started/applications/application-settings).
+Use your Domain Name and Client ID to [Send a API call for the Sign up API](https://auth0.com/docs/api/authentication?http#signup).
+For the connection field, all that is needed is the value: CONNECTION.
 ## Deployment Instructions

 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository: